Chandan2612/leraningGit/README.md

 # leraningGit
-learninGit how to use it
+learninGit how to use it and use